NVIDIA/modulus-launch/examples/cfd/vortex_shedding_mgn/README.md

 python inference.py
 ```

-This will save the predictions for the test dataset in `.vtp` format in the `results`
+This will save the predictions for the test dataset in `.git` format in the `animations`
 directory.
-Use Paraview to open and explore the results.

 ## Problem overview